raeeceip/Escoffier/README.md

-# MasterChef-Bench
+# Escoffier-Bench

 A comprehensive benchmarking tool for large language models in kitchen management scenarios.

 ## Overview

-MasterChef-Bench evaluates LLMs on their ability to perform complex real-world tasks in a simulated kitchen environment.
+Escoffier-Bench evaluates LLMs on their ability to perform complex real-world tasks in a simulated kitchen environment.
 The benchmark tests role coherence, task completion, coordination, and other metrics across multiple roles in a kitchen hierarchy.

 ## Features